PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 ![Redis Checkpointer](./images/redis-insight-checkpointer.png)

 **Note**: In this demo, a custom Redis checkpointer is implemented, as an official JavaScript integration is not yet available.
-For the official `Python` Redis checkpointer and store integration with LangGraph, refer to the [official Python integration](https://github.com/redis-developer/langgraph-redis).
+For the official `Python` Redis checkpointer and store integration with LangGraph, refer to the [official Python integration repository](https://github.com/redis-developer/langgraph-redis).

-## Cache (Semantic and JSON Cache)
+## Cache (semantic and JSON cache)

 Caching is employed to **speed up repeated queries** and **reduce costs**.
 When you rerun a workflow, cached responses are retrieved directly from Redis, eliminating redundant LLM calls and enhancing overall performance.

 ### Semantic Cache (Redis Langcache)

 - Utilizes vector embeddings (such as OpenAI embeddings) to store and retrieve cache entries based on semantic similarity rather than exact textual matches.
 - When a new prompt is processed, its embedding is compared against cached entries.
-If a sufficiently similar entry exists (based on a configurable similarity threshold), the cached response is returned.
+If a sufficiently similar entry exists, based on a configurable similarity threshold, the cached response is returned.
 - Enables the retrieval of relevant cached results even when the wording of prompts changes, as long as the underlying meaning remains similar.
-- Managed by Redis Langcache, a service that handles embeddings, similarity search, and metadata within Redis.
+- Managed by Redis, Langcache is a service that handles embeddings, similarity search, and metadata within Redis.
 - Ideal for scenarios where prompts may differ in phrasing but share the same intent or meaning.

 ### JSON Cache

 - Stores and retrieves cached entries using exact matches on prompt text along with associated metadata (e.g., feature, node name, user).
 - Leverages Redis JSON capabilities for rapid lookups.
-- Returns cached responses only if the prompt and metadata match exactly; semantic similarity is not considered.
+- Returns cached responses only if the prompt and metadata match exactly.
+Semantic similarity is not considered.
 - Simpler and faster for identical, repeat queries but less adaptable to natural language variations.
 Recommended for workflows where agent node inputs remain static or predictable.

 | Feature       | Semantic Cache (Langcache)   | JSON Cache                      |